Bedwyr Williams

-Bedwyr Williams (born 1974 in St. Asaph) is a Welsh artist.
-He works across varied media including drawing, painting, writing and video.
+Bedwyr Williams (born 1974 in St. Asaph) is a Welsh artist, working across drawing, painting, writing and video.

-Biography
+Early life and education

-He studied at St Martins School of Art and Ateliers, Arnhem.
+Williams studied at Central Saint Martins and Ateliers, Arnhem.

+Career

-In 2004, he won a Paul Hamlyn Award for the Visual Arts and in 2005 he was Welsh artist-in-residence at the Venice Biennale.
+In 2005, Williams was the Welsh artist-in-residence at the Venice Biennale.

-He was shortlisted for the Beck's Futures prize in 2006.
-His work Walk a Mile in My Shoes was a rack of 41 pairs of size 13 shoes.

-In 2011, Williams won the Gold Medal for Fine Art at the National Eisteddfod of Wales for his mixed media sculptures and artworks, including carved Wellington boots filled with straw.

-His 2011, Lionheart & Lightsout brass sculpture was installed in Swansea Kingsway by Locws international’s Art Across the City event.
-The sculpture commemorates two Swansea cage fighter dressed in drag on a night out, who were assaulted.
+In 2011, Williams' Lionheart & Lightsout brass sculpture was installed in Swansea Kingsway by Locws international’s Art Across the City event.
+The sculpture commemorates two Swansea cage fighters dressed in drag who were assaulted on a night out.
 The subsequent fight was documented on CCTV and became an internet hit in 2009.

-For 2012 Frieze Art Fair, London, Williams presented Curator Cadaver Cake as part of Frieze Projects, in association with Grizedale Arts.
-In a live performance the artists conducted a live autopsy on a life-sized curator made from cake, complete with edible internal organs.
+For the 2012 Frieze Art Fair in London, Williams presented Curator Cadaver Cake as part of Frieze Projects, in association with Grizedale Arts.
+In a live performance, the artist conducted a live autopsy on a life-sized curator made from cake, complete with edible internal organs.

-In 2013, Bedwyr Williams represented Wales in Venice as an official Collateral Event at the 55th International Art Exhibition, Venice Biennale.
-The Starry Messenger was presented at the Ludoteca Santa Maria Ausiliatrice, Venice and explored the relationships between stargazing and the home, the cosmos, and the role of the amateur in a professional world.
+In 2013, Bedwyr Williams represented Wales in an official Collateral Event at the 55th International Art Exhibition, Venice Biennale.
+His work The Starry Messenger was presented at the Ludoteca Santa Maria Ausiliatrice, Venice.
+The work explored the relationships between stargazing and the home, the cosmos, and the role of the amateur in a professional world.
 The project was jointly curated by MOSTYN and Oriel Davies and supported by the Arts Council of Wales.